ManiacOfGitHub/3Deyellower/README.md

 Press `A` to start the torture, press `X` to access settings on the main menu, and press `B` or the power button at any time to power off.

-During the test, hold `A` to see a progress bar.
+During the process, hold `A` to see a progress bar.
 The console will automatically power off when the process has completed.

 # Default Settings